 SFH has continued to monitor its compliance with all elements of the Saving Babies' Lives Care Bundle v2.
 On-going progress is reported externally quarterly to NHSE via the Midlands Maternity Clinical Network.
 Within Safety Action 6 of the Maternity Incentive Scheme, process and outcome measures regarding compliance have been validated.

-SFH had derogation for one of the standards in year 3 so are continuing to work towards compliance and are being supported through the action plan which has been drafted by the service director and supported by the MCN and CCG.
+SFH are continuing to work towards compliance and are being supported through action plan, drafted by the service director and supported by the MCN and CCG.
 The NHSR year 4 was released on the 8th of August 2021.
 SFH have re-instated the divisional working group.
+Initial risk specifically around safety action 8 has been escalated regionally in regards to the timeframes for MDT training.
+It is anticipated that a revised standard will be produced by the end of October 2021.